 What exactly is the lifestyle creep?

-This term is used to describe how humans tend to use more, or spend more, just to live.
+The term lifestyle creep refers to the way that humans tend to use more, or spend more, just to live.
 Former luxuries start to be persevered as necessitates, so our basic costs go up.

 Why is it a bad thing?